- Your Government

-Photography becoming more accessible in the mid-century was merely a precursor to the revolution in consumer photography that would follow soon after.
-More Anacortes photographers emerged from this era than any before it, so many that our current list of them is only scratching the surface!
+Photography becoming more accessible in the mid-century was merely a precursor to the revolution in consumer photography that would follow.
+More Anacortes photographers emerged from this era than any before, so many that our current list of them is only scratching the surface!
 From artists, to journalists and... for the first time ever - hobbyists, the beauty of Fidalgo island was being captured from all angles, by all types of people.

 Photo and camera shops aimed at both the professional and the layman popped up around this time.
 Chuck Finn offered photo development and was an early adopter of digital photo processing.
 While Glen and Sacha DesJardins offered various photographic wares through, The Business.
 Photographic clubs and classes boomed in popularity, many of the prominent photographers of the era - Desjardin's and Garvey included, also taught photography professionally.